Civlac/SRWLED-Wiki/Requests,-Priorities,-Issues-and-Skillsets.md

 | Beat detection | Something better than the current volume only peak detection | Signal processing, C
 | Coordinated light show | To have delayed/coordinated lighting effects in different devices.
 To run on Android.| Kotlin (for Android), C

+In order to add new features, we need to ensure the code can still compile/run on both ESP8266 and ESP32 platforms.
+Those new features need to be documented as well.

 ## Outstanding Issues
 | Issue  | Notes |